codahale/belvedere/README.md

 belvedere dns-servers
 ```

-It's important that this be done before creating any apps, as creating an app involves provisioning a Google-managed TLS certificate.
+It's important that this be done before creating any apps, as creating an application involves provisioning a Google-managed TLS certificate.
-In order for that provisioning to be successful, the hostname associated with the app (e.g. `my-app.cornbread.club`) must resolve to the load balancer's IP address.
+In order for that provisioning to be successful, the hostname associated with the application (e.g. `my-app.cornbread.club`) must resolve to the load balancer's IP address.
 In order to do that, the domain registration needs to provide the servers listed via `dns-servers` as the DNS servers for that hostname.
-If this isn't the case when an app is created, the certificate will take much longer to provision.
+If this isn't the case when an application is created, the certificate will take much longer to provision.

 ## Apps

 Belvedere apps are HTTP2 apps packaged as containers in a registry, running on virtual machines with optional sidecars.
-Belvedere requires that the app (or a sidecar reverse proxy) listen on port `8443` for HTTP2 requests.
+Belvedere requires that the application (or a sidecar reverse proxy) listen on port `8443` for HTTP2 requests.
-The app can use self-signed certs, but it must use TLS.
+The application can use self-signed certs, but it must use TLS.
-The app must return a `200 OK` response to `GET` requests for `/healthz`
+The application must return a `200 OK` response to `GET` requests for `/healthz`

 ### Building An App

-This repository has an example "Hello, world!" app in the `examples` directory.
+This repository has an example "Hello, world!" application in the `examples` directory.
-It consists of an HTTP/1.1 Go app and an Nginx-based frontend proxy.
+It consists of an HTTP/1.1 Go application and an Nginx-based frontend proxy.

-To build the app using Google Cloud Build, run:
+To build the application using Google Cloud Build, run:

 ```shell script
 gcloud builds submit --config ./examples/helloworld/cloudbuild.yaml ./examples/helloworld/